guilt/ZCX-File-Protector/README.md

 Please see accompanying `LICENSE` for how this code is meant to be used.

-## Compatibility
+## Version Compatibility

-When you use the most current version, files in the previous versions won't work.
-So please retain the Older Version of the Executables for Decrypting Purposes.
+When you use the most current version, files in the previous versions are not guaranteed to work.
+So please retain older versions of executables for decrypting.

 ## Thank You and Feedback